GoogleCloudPlatform/monitoring-dashboard-samples/dashboards/google-kubernetes-engine-ai/README.md

   WHERE
     resource.type = 'k8s_node'
     AND (
-      JSON_VALUE(json_payload.reason) = 'CustomerTriggeredMaintenance' OR
-      JSON_VALUE(json_payload.reason) = 'PodEvictionComplete'
+      JSON_VALUE(json_payload, '$.source.component') = 'NodeTerminationHandler'
+      OR JSON_VALUE(json_payload, '$.reportingComponent') = 'cloud-node-lifecycle-controller'
+      OR JSON_VALUE(json_payload, '$.reportingComponent') = 'node-controller'
+      OR JSON_VALUE(json_payload, '$.reason') IN ('CustomerTriggeredMaintenance', 'PodEvictionComplete')
     )
+    AND JSON_VALUE(json_payload, '$.reason') NOT IN ('NodeMaintenanceScheduled', 'MaintenanceStarted', 'NoPendingMaintenance')
 ),

--- 7. Normalize combined events
-normalized_events AS (
+-- 7. Normalize combined events and assign Precedence Ranks normalized_events AS (
   SELECT
     timestamp, node, reason, action, type, cluster, nodepool, zone, maintenance_start_time, maintenance_end_time, CASE
+      WHEN reason IN ('MaintenanceWindowCleared', 'MaintenanceWindowCancelled') THEN 'COMPLETE' WHEN reason IN ('DeletingNode') THEN 'DELETED'
-     WHEN reason IN ('MaintenanceWindowScheduled', 'MaintenanceWindowRescheduled', 'CustomerTriggeredMaintenance') THEN 'PENDING'
+      WHEN reason IN ('MaintenanceWindowStarted', 'TerminateOnHostMaintenance') THEN 'ONGOING' WHEN reason IN ('MaintenanceWindowScheduled', 'MaintenanceWindowRescheduled') THEN 'PENDING' ELSE 'UNKNOWN'
+    END AS status,
+    CASE
+      WHEN reason IN ('MaintenanceWindowCleared', 'MaintenanceWindowCancelled') THEN 1 WHEN reason IN ('DeletingNode') THEN 2
-     WHEN reason IN ('MaintenanceWindowStarted', 'TerminateOnHostMaintenance') THEN 'ONGOING' WHEN reason IN ('MaintenanceWindowCleared', 'MaintenanceWindowCancelled') THEN 'COMPLETE' ELSE 'UNKNOWN'
+      WHEN reason IN ('MaintenanceWindowStarted', 'TerminateOnHostMaintenance') THEN 3 WHEN reason IN ('MaintenanceWindowScheduled', 'MaintenanceWindowRescheduled') THEN 4 ELSE 5
-    END AS status
+    END AS status_rank
   FROM (
     SELECT * FROM HandlerGeneratedEvents
     UNION ALL